Anomaly Detection in Greymatter.io Sense

-Yuval Dror’s July 28 blog post “The Importance of Anomaly Detection for Service Mesh Monitoring” presents an excellent example of the needs, challenges, and potential of service mesh technology.
-In the article, Yuval calls out the importance of anomaly detection to service mesh operations at scale.
-We at greymatter.io completely agree.
-So, with Yuval’s article in mind, we decided to take this opportunity to unveil some of the log anomaly detection capabilities we’re building into greymatter.io.
+Yuval Dror’s July 28 blog post “The Importance of Anomaly Detection for Application Networking Monitoring” presents an excellent example of the needs, challenges, and potential of application networking and service connectivity layer technology.
+In the article, Yuval calls out the importance of anomaly detection to application networking and service connectivity layer operations at scale.
+We at Greymatter.io completely agree.
+So, with Yuval’s article in mind, we decided to take this opportunity to unveil some of the log anomaly detection capabilities we’re building into Greymatter.io.

-greymatter.io’s log anomaly detector is a platform-agnostic log monitoring artificial intelligence for the greymatter.io service mesh.
-Part of what we refer to as greymatter.io Sense, it has no external dependencies beyond whatever delivers the logs.
+Greymatter.io’s log anomaly detector is a platform-agnostic log monitoring artificial intelligence for the Greymatter.io application networking platform.
+Part of what we refer to as Greymatter.io Sense, it has no external dependencies beyond whatever delivers the logs.
 It usually requires no user intervention, operating in the background as an unobtrusive overwatch for the microservice architecture.
-Once deployed, it receives logs from services in a greymatter.io deployment, automatically training a neural network for each service to recognize its usual look and feel.
+Once deployed, it receives logs from services in a Greymatter.io deployment, automatically training a neural network for each service to recognize its usual look and feel.
 It then passively monitors the entire firehose of logs for any records that somehow seem “off”.

 Sense AI picks out incidents in the logs the same way a human would: it first establishes what “normal logs” look like.
 It then watches to see if anything “feels weird” given that understanding.
 Unlike a human, it can consume and monitor haystacks of raw data in search of the odd needle at volumes well beyond human capacity.